lowRISC/ibex-demo-system-labs/lab4.md

 Modify `mandel_cmplx_insn.c` to use the new custom instructions.
 You can find functions that use the custom instructions in `cmplx_test`.
 We suggest just copying these functions into your `mandel_cmplx_insn.c` and using those rather than taking the inline assembly within them and using that directly.

-A modifications will be needed to switch to using the custom instructions:
+A few modifications will be needed to switch to using the custom instructions:

  * Remove all the fixed point and complex number functions (though you'll want to keep the macros)
  * Write a function that can take a `cmplx_fixed_t` and pack it into a 32-bit integer for use with the custom instructions.
  * Alter `mandel_iters_fixed` to use the complex number instructions.
  * Rename `mandel_iters_fixed` e.g. to `mandel_iters_cmplx_insn`
  * Update `fractal_mandelbot_fixed` similarly.
- * Call your new mandelbrot function from `main.c` as part of the fractal drawing, giving a final result that first uses the floating point implementation, then uses the fixed point then finally the custom instructions
+ * Call your new mandelbrot function from `main.c` as part of the fractal drawing, giving a final result that first uses the floating point implementation, then the fixed point implementation, and finally the implementation with instructions.

 ## Further Exercises / Questions

  1. Our new instructions add several new multipliers to Ibex, can we reduce this by sharing them?
-    Can we share with the existing multipliers (it currently has 3 16x16 ones to implement the single-cycle multiply)?
+    Can we share with the existing multipliers (it currently has 3 16x16 ones to implement the single-cycle multiplication)?
     Is there any point in doing this on an FPGA where DSPs are fixed function so our multiplier usage isn't consuming general logic?
     Would it be more worthwhile on ASIC?
- 2. Our use of a major opcode for our custom instructions is simple but very wasteful of encoding space, could we use an existing major opcode (e.g. `OPCODE_OP` which the bitmanip extension uses along with the base RV32I instructions)?
+ 2. Our use of a major opcode for our custom instructions is simple but very wasteful of encoding space.
+    Could we use an existing major opcode (e.g. `OPCODE_OP` which the bitmanip extension uses along with the base RV32I instructions)?
  3. What other kinds of clamping/truncating behaviour would make sense for our complex number implementation?